How to watch the 2026 Masters | UK TV channel, schedule & more

 It’s Masters week!

-With play set to tee off on Thursday, we’re here to give you the details on how to watch the 2025 Masters, plus some other information you may want to know about the competition.
+With official play set to tee off on Thursday, we’re here to give you the details on how to watch the 2026 Masters, plus some other information you may want to know about the competition.

 There are festivities to watch on Wednesday, though, with the Par 3 contest being an enjoyable watch to get things underway.